Three Reasons to Get Commercial Truck Insurance

 Bobtail Insurance for Commercial Truck Businesses

-Trucks cabs are driven without trailers every once in a while.
-A bobtail insurance policy provides coverage for tractors or trucks moving without trailers.
+Trucks cabs are sometimes driven without trailers.
+A bobtail insurance policy provides coverage for tractors or trucks that are on the road without trailers.

 Owner-operators of commercial trucks need special insurance coverage.
 Whether the operator is using a leased vehicle or one they own makes a difference in the kind of truck insurance they should have.